borisdivjak/sharp-ia/reduced-cost.md

 {% capture column2 %}

-### Estimated total cost saving over 10 years
 <br />

 {% capture main-stat %}£11.8M{% endcapture %}
 {% capture description %}Estimated saving over 10 years{% endcapture %}
 {% include stat-circle.html %}

-Over the last decade SHARP has cost £XX to run p/year so £YY 6 months.
-We have saved £24,000,000 - £yy = £1.7M Total over and above service costs in bed days saved alone…
+Over the last decade SHARP has saved an estimated £11.8M when compared to costs and impact of services in the comparison group.

 {% endcapture %}